a0sanab/Basic-Attack-Simulation-and-Detection/README.md

 ---
 ## 🛠️ Part 2: Simulating Attacks and Analyzing Traffic

-In this part, we leverage the infrastructure provisioned in Part 1 to simulate basic cyberattacks using Kali Linux and observe or analyze their impact using monitoring tools installed on the Ubuntu VM (Zeek, tcpdump, etc.).
+In this part, we use the infrastructure created in Part 1 to simulate basic cyberattacks using Kali Linux and analyze their impact using monitoring tools installed on the Ubuntu VM.

 ---